Safeguarding the global food supply chain

 Three years since the outbreak of the horsemeat scandal, food fraud is a bigger global problem than ever.
 Types of food fraud include; dilation, mislabelled or misinterpreted products, ingredient substitution or tampered products.

-New Food’s one day Food Fraud conference will address these issues and more by bringing together Quality Assurance Heads from global food manufacturers and processors who need to keep up to date on the latest regulation.
-Industry professionals will share best practice in preventing food fraud and to assess the most cutting edge testing technology in the sector.
+New Food’s one-day Food Fraud conference addressed these issues and more by bringing together Quality Assurance Heads from global food manufacturers and processors who need to keep up-to-date on the latest regulations.
+Industry professionals shared best practice in preventing food fraud and assessing the most cutting-edge testing technology in the sector.

-The conference will combine a series of sessions including case studies, panel discussions, spotlight focuses and presentations, creating a well-rounded and highly informative conference.
-With ample time for questions and discussions, the food fraud programme will enable attendees to gain a full insight into the issues currently relating to food fraud and plans to address these.
+The conference combined a series of sessions including case studies, panel discussions, spotlight focuses and presentations, creating a well-rounded and highly informative conference.
+With ample time for questions and discussions, the food fraud programme enabled attendees to gain a full insight into the issues currently relating to food fraud and plans to address these.